burkeholland/quick-start/src/chapters/chapter6.md

 ## Using npm

-Often, we need to include modules that are not by default available in tns_modules to allow for special functionality.
-We can leverage npm, node package manager, to import plugins and modules into our project.
-Let's add the [NativeScript Social Share widget](https://www.npmjs.com/package/nativescript-social-share) so that we can email our grocery lists.
+Often, you need to include modules that are not by default available in tns_modules to allow for special functionality.
+You can leverage npm, node package manager, to import plugins and modules into our project.
+Add the [NativeScript Social Share widget](https://www.npmjs.com/package/nativescript-social-share) so that you can email your grocery lists.

 ### Using npm modules in your app